RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Simone Ballerina/Simone Ballerina.md

 + Can you get the sequence right?
 + Do all the buttons work as expected?
-+ When you make an incorrect guess, does the ballerina say Wrong?
++ When you make an incorrect guess, does the ballerina say "Wrong!"?

 ## Things to try { .try }